Elizafox/mastodon-fortune/README.md

 ## Fortune format
 The format of fortune files is simple: each fortune is separated with a %.
 That's it.

+Offensive fortunes go in the `fortunes/off` dir.

+### Technical details
+Fortune uses a program known as `strfile` to compile fortune files for efficient random access of strings.
+This requires both a .dat strfile file, and the original.

+Offensive fortunes are rot13'd (also known as the Caesar cipher) to avoid casual inspection without the `-o` flag to the `fortune` program.

 ## Copyright
 The posts are copyright of their respective authors.
 This stuff is believed to